Types of Dialysis Access Management

 To receive dialysis, Dr. Gerges must first establish access.
 The I-Vascular Centers of El Paso, San Antonio, and Abilene all provide several options for Dialysis Access Management, including:

 Arteriovenous Fistulas (AV Fistulas) are the most popular type of dialysis access.
-This type of treatment, known as a fistulogram, involves Dr. Gerges making a surgical connection between an artery and a vein.
+This type of treatment involves Dr. Gerges making a surgical connection between an artery and a vein.

 This increases blood flow through the vein, helping enlarge and strengthen it.
 An AV fistula allows for healthy blood flow between your body and the dialysis machine.

 An Arteriovenous Graft (AV Graft) is a prosthetic that Dr. Gerges uses to connect a vein to an artery.
 If your veins are too small for an AV fistula, you might benefit from an AV graft.
 Though safe, AV grafts present a risk of infection and typically close more quickly than AV fistulas.

 A central venous catheter (CVC) is a flexible plastic tube inserted into your skin through a vein in your neck, groin, or chest.
 CVCs are typically used in emergencies because they present a high risk of infection.

 If you need to undergo dialysis several times during the day, Dr. Gerges might recommend peritoneal dialysis.
 This type of treatment uses a clear tube, called a catheter, to direct dialysate cleansing fluid through a small hole in your abdomen and then waste fluid is drained through the same opening.

 What type of Dialysis Access Management is right for me?

 To determine the type of dialysis access management that’s right for you, Dr. Gerges reviews your medical history, conducts a physical exam, and asks questions about the severity of your kidney disease and lifestyle.
 After gathering the necessary information, he develops a custom treatment plan that aligns with your individual needs.